frankieliu/algorithms/system/hello/ad_click.md

 Putting it all together, one final design could look like this:

 Final Design

+Add a cache containing an impressionId that is generated by the system.
+Add impressionId that is signed with your private key, and can decrypt with public key, so can check the impressionId is the same.

 ## [What is Expected at Each Level?](https://www.hellointerview.com/blog/the-system-design-interview-what-is-expected-at-each-level)